 Written by IJM

-Posted on 21 September 2016 under Police abuse of power, Recent posts, Stories of system change.
+Posted on 14 December 2018 under Featured story, Police abuse of power, Recent posts, Stories of system change.

 1 Open Society Foundations.
 Pretrial Detention and Torture: Why Pretrial Detainees Face the Greatest Risk.